Stem Cell Treatment for Arthritis Rheumatoid Osteoarthritis

 Mesenchymal Stem Cell Therapy for Cartilage Regeneration

-Some background information is needed to evaluate the long-term safety and efficacy of mesenchymal stem cell (MSC) treatments for osteoarthritis (OA).
-MSC cells can be easily obtained in several areas, including bone marrow, peripheral blood, cord tissue, placental tissue, and Wharton’s jelly.
+Some background information is needed to evaluate the long-term safety and efficacy of mesenchymal stem cell (UC-MSC) treatments for osteoarthritis (OA).
+UC-MSC cells can be easily obtained in several areas, including bone marrow, peripheral blood, cord tissue, placental tissue, and Wharton’s jelly.
 When properly extracted, they are considered safe and do not prevent future treatments if needed.
-The isolated stem cells are then cultured for 7-10 days at our stem cell lab in Bangkok before they are injected back into the joints affected by OA.
-The delivery of stem cells is often done using radio guidance and via intramuscular, intravenous and/or Intrathecal injections depending on patient needs.
+The isolated UC-MSC stem cells are cultured for 7-10 days at our stem cell lab in Bangkok before they are injected back into the joints affected by OA.
+This process can be started before patient arrival so that treatment can begin on Day 1.

-What are disadvantages of using stem cells to treat Arthritis?
+What are the disadvantages of using stem cells to treat Arthritis?

 There are several different methods for using isolated MSC+ cells in treatment.
 One way involves expanding the undifferentiated stem cells in our stem cell lab to create a more uniform population of cell types needed before introducing them back to the patient over two weeks.
 This approach allows us precise control over the types and quantities of cells used.
-An alternative and less effective way are to use bone marrow aspirate concentrate (BMAC) or stromal vascular fraction (SVF) cells.
+An alternative and less effective way is to use bone marrow aspirate concentrate (BMAC) or stromal vascular fraction (SVF) cells.
 This method generally does not use extensive cell manipulation and has a more straightforward regulatory pathway.
-However, the lack of cell culturing offers fewer MSC cells compared to expanded protocols (MSC+)cells.
-In addition to bone marrow and adipose tissue, other sources of MSC cells include isolating cells from amniotic fluid and cord membranes.
+However, the lack of cell culturing offers fewer MSC cells compared to expanded protocols (UC-MSC+)cells.
+In addition to bone marrow and adipose tissue, other sources of UC-MSC cells include isolating cells from amniotic fluid and cord membranes.
 Allogeneic MSC cells from these sources can be used since they have low immunogenicity and can avoid immune responses in recipients.
-This approach is often more beneficial for older patients or those with multiple co-morbidities whose MSCs may have reduced regenerative potential for knee oa and might require total knee replacement surgery or several rounds of intra-articular injection of mesenchymal stem cells.
+This approach is often more beneficial for older patients or those with multiple co-morbidities whose UC-MSC cells may have reduced regenerative potential for knee OA and require total knee replacement surgery or several rounds of intra-articular injection of mesenchymal stem cells and osteoarthritis therapy.

 What is the success rate of stem cell treatment for osteoarthritis?

-MSCs” mainly describe various stromal cell populations that are expanded outside the body.
-For over 40 years, MSC cells have been used in musculoskeletal treatments because of their ability to become tissue-specific cells like osteoblasts, chondrocytes, and tenocytes.
+UC-MSCs mainly describe various stromal cell populations that are expanded outside the body.
+For over 40 years, UC-MSC cells have been used in musculoskeletal treatments because of their ability to become tissue-specific cells like osteoblasts, chondrocytes, and tenocytes.
 However, about a decade ago, The Regeneration Center started isolating MSC cells to enhance their ability to sense their environment and release bioactive molecules, such as cytokines, antioxidants, and trophic growth factors.
-These molecules and growth factors are used with MSC+ stem cells to re-establish tissue balance after an injury.
-Thus, our combination protocol using MSC+ cells offers significantly higher success rates thanks to adding the medicinal signalling cells and tissue-specific growth factors.
-Clinical trials have shown that expanded MSC cells can help repair tissues by reducing inflammation, limiting stress response, and recruiting immune and reparative cells.
-Regeneration Center research has also shown that a pro-inflammatory environment can help trigger the anti-inflammatory effects of MSC cells.
-For example, MSCs exposed to synovial fluid or inflammatory cytokines show increased anti-inflammatory molecule production and inhibit T-cell proliferation.
+These molecules and growth factors are used with UC-MSC+ stem cells to re-establish tissue balance after an injury.
+Thus, our combination protocol using UC-MSC+ cells offers significantly higher success rates thanks to adding the medicinal signaling cells and tissue-specific growth factors.
+Clinical trials have shown that expanded UC-MSC cells can help repair tissues by reducing inflammation, limiting stress response, and recruiting immune and reparative cells.
+Regeneration Center research has also shown that a pro-inflammatory environment can help trigger the anti-inflammatory effects of UC-MSC+ cells.
+For example, UC-UC-MSCs exposed to synovial fluid or inflammatory cytokines show increased anti-inflammatory molecule production and inhibit T-cell proliferation.
 Learn about the Top 10 foods to fight osteoarthritis.
-While our findings don’t negate the idea that MSCs can directly differentiate into tissue-specific cells, it’s difficult to achieve good results from a small sample of MSC from bone marrow aspirate concentrate (BMAC) or stromal vascular fraction (SVF) injected into a joint over a short 1-3 day protocol can reach multiple damaged areas and produce new cartilage.
-Therefore, our treatment protocol is unique as it uses two mechanisms of MSC action (paracrine and direct cell differentiation), which are not mutually exclusive.
+While our findings don’t negate the idea that UC-MSCs can directly differentiate into tissue-specific cells, it’s difficult to achieve good results from a small sample of UC-MSC from bone marrow aspirate concentrate (BMAC) or stromal vascular fraction (SVF) injected into a joint over a short 1-3 day protocol can reach multiple damaged areas and produce new cartilage.
+Therefore, our treatment protocol is unique as it uses two mechanisms of UC-MSC action (paracrine and direct cell differentiation), which are not mutually exclusive.
 Still, their differences are crucial for understanding and setting realistic expectations for patients undergoing stem cell therapy for Arthritis.

 Can stem cells reverse osteoarthritis?

-Many studies have been done to assess the efficacy of MSC treatments for osteoarthritis (OA), but there are limitations on what is realistically possible.
-When treating a patient with OA joints, they should expect quick symptom relief due to MSC+ cells’ ability to release various molecules that help tissue repair and reduce inflammation.
-But if one improperly or without tissue-specific growth factors, the duration of these effects will be limited.
-For a more permanent solution for OA, a protocol must use multiple types of cells, growth factors and delivery methods followed by proper rehab to ensure sustained long-term benefits of stem cell therapy.
+Many studies have been done to assess the efficacy of regenerative treatment for osteoarthritis (OA), but there are limitations on what is realistically possible.
+When treating a patient with OA joints, they should expect quick symptom relief due to UC-MSC+ cells’ ability to release various molecules that help tissue repair and reduce inflammation.
+However, if one improperly or without tissue-specific growth factors, the duration of these effects will be limited.
+For a more permanent solution for OA and femoral neuropathy, a protocol must use multiple types of cells, growth factors, and delivery methods followed by proper rehab to ensure sustained long-term benefits of stem cell therapy.
 Our treatment goal is to improve a patient’s quality of life for longer than one year.
 Still, it requires several steps to be completed to achieve satisfactory results, especially for those who have been suffering for a long time and have been using daily painkillers or anti-inflammatory drugs with known side effects.
-Predicting a patient’s response to the Regeneration Center treatment for Arthritis can be complex without reviewing the patient’s medical information, as each person’s symptoms, stages and severities vary.
+Predicting a patient’s response to the Regeneration Center treatment for Arthritis can be complex without reviewing the patient’s medical information, as each person’s symptoms, stages, and severities vary.

-Safety and efficacy combined with an affordable method of managing arthritic degenerative conditions that can assist your body to heal faster, eliminate pain stiffness and improve function by eliminating the pain.
-The protocol for the treatment of Arthritis in 2 phases using Mesenchymal Cells combined with growth factors and to create a higher percentage of blood platelets.
+Stem cell research for arthritis has helped us create a unique protocol focused on safety and efficacy.
+Our stem cell treatments for arthritis combine an affordable method of managing arthritic degenerative conditions that can assist your body in healing faster, eliminating pain stiffness, and improving function by removing the pain.
+The protocol for treating Arthritis in 2 phases using Mesenchymal Cells combined with growth factors to create a higher percentage of blood platelets.
 Cellular therapy for Arthritis and Osteogenic cartilage cells & growth factors are combined to help expedite the recovery process in the damaged tissues and knee cartilage.
-Clinical trials have shown stem cells are the gold standard alternative therapy to repair tissue via essential anti inflammatory elements and growth factors needed for the cell homing process and instructs the cells the body that it’s time to commence the natural healing process.
+Stem cell research has shown UC-MSC cells are the gold standard alternative therapy to repair tissue via essential anti-inflammatory elements and growth factors needed for the cell-homing process and instruct the cells of the body that it’s time to commence the natural healing process.

 Stem Cell therapy for Osteoarthritis

-Enhanced MSC+ stem cells in quantities ranging from 300 Million to 800 Million Cells are introduced to multiple points near the joints or tissue bordering the troublesome joints.
-[3] Utilizing only the latest techniques to treat arthritis, these repair stem cells modify and mend the damaged tissues as well as instructs the broken cells to repair themselves resulting in pain relief.[4]
-We are the leading treatment provider center of both Allogeneic Hematopoietic Mesenchymal and Autologous Stem Cell Therapy from adipose tissue, peripheral blood, bone & Stem cell treatment for rheumatoid Arthritis.
-Other cell-based therapies we offer include treatment of spinal trauma, treatment for heart disease, peripheral neuropathy, treatment for diabetics,treatment for Autism,treatment of knee osteoarthritis, reduces knee pain and stem cell treatment for kidney failure.[5]
+Isolated and enhanced UC-MSC+ stem cells are introduced to multiple points near the joints or tissue bordering the troublesome areas.
+[3] Utilizing only the latest techniques to treat arthritis, these repair stem cells modify and mend the damaged tissues and instruct the broken cells to repair themselves, resulting in pain relief.[4]
+We are the leading treatment provider center of Allogeneic Hematopoietic Mesenchymal and Autologous Stem Cell Therapy from adipose tissue, peripheral blood, bone, & Stem cell treatment for Rheumatoid Arthritis.
+Other cell-based therapies we offer include treatment of spinal trauma, treatment for heart disease, peripheral neuropathy, treatment for diabetics, treatment for Autism, treatment of knee osteoarthritis, reduced knee pain, and stem cell treatment for kidney failure.[5]

 Before After Stem Cell Therapy for Arthritis